 11 Tips to Prepare Anxious Kids for Summer Sleepaway Camp

 Photos of smiling children engaged in sports, swimming, and just generally playing around with campers are the standard images of summer campers at play.
 Nowhere to be seen is any sign of anxiety, which for many kids is a normal response to a new adventure and a several-week separation.
 As summer camp approaches, all children experience a mixture of excitement and nervousness.
 In most cases, nerves succumb to the excitement, but for some kids, anxiety can be serious enough to impede what should be a fun, formative experience.

 Summer camps help develop many skills useful for future success: resilience, self-reliance, and social adaptability.
-The sleepaway or resident camp experience – being away from home among peers – helps kids develop separate in a healthy way from parents, develop critical social skills, and cultivate independence.
+The sleepaway or resident camp experience – being away from home among peers – helps kids develop separate in a healthy way from their parents, develop critical social skills, and cultivate independence.
 Camp activities can help kids build confidence as they develop mastery at chosen activities such as archery, paddle boarding or kayaking.
 While preparedness varies depending on age, experience, and temperament, most children are ready for sleep-away camp around ages 10 to 12.

 Help Your Child Get Excited About Camp